Twin Cities businesses reel from second night of violence, on guard for more

 Cornell said Target had not yet assessed the damage and said the company would redo other damaged stores as well.

-But while chains might be able to rebuild, small business owners who already have put life savings into businesses and were hurting because of the COVID-19 downturn, it will not be as easy.
+But while chains might be able to rebuild, for small-business owners who have already put life savings into businesses and were hurting because of the COVID-19 downturn, it will not be as easy.

 Luis Tamay, owner of El Chuchi Market on Cedar Avenue, noted the double blow.
 His sales have been down about 60% because since the coronavirus hit Minnesota.